tansive/tansive/README.md

 Access token: tn_7c2e4e0162df66d929666703dc67a87a
 ```

 For Ops Teams, Tansive provides a `yaml` based control plane for running AI agents and tools with policy-driven security and full observability.
+Tansive provides an agent and tools catalog, a policy store, and a control plane to deploy and manage your agent sessions.
+Via a portable runtime, agents can be deployed on VMs to serve other apps or execute tasks within your defined VPC.
+Agents can also run on user laptops to automate their tasks.
+Agents access models anywhere they can be accessed via an API.

 ```yaml
 #This example specifies Allow/Deny rules for a Kubernetes troubleshooter agent